VIC.GOV.AU | Policy and Advisory Library

 6.1 Air travel

-Air travel should only be undertaken after remote communication tools, such as teleconferencing and videoconferencing, have been considered.
-The travel approver must be satisfied that there is a demonstrated business need and must consider the following when selecting a fare for travel:
+Air travel must only be undertaken after remote communication tools, such as teleconferencing and videoconferencing, have been considered.
+The travel approver must be satisfied that there is a demonstrated business or educational need and must consider the following when selecting a fare for travel:

-- Fare class: all air travel must be booked using the best price of the day guidelines and in the class of travel permitted under the policy (economy for domestic travel under 3 hours, business class for domestic travel over 3 hours, and either one of economy, premium economy or business class for overseas travel).
+• Fare class: all air travel must be booked using the best price of the day guidelines and in the class of travel permitted under this policy (economy for -travel within Australia and to New Zealand under 3 hours, business class for travel within Australia and to New Zealand over 3 hours, and either one of economy, premium economy or business class for international travel).
+All business class travel must be adequately justified in the travel application.

-- Fare type: where there is a high degree of certainty of arrival or departure times, travellers must consider restricted fare types.
-Where there is a possibility that a scheduled meeting will not proceed, or there is uncertainty around the time that a scheduled meeting may conclude, travellers must consider whether the additional cost of flexible fares outweighs the cost of possible changes or cancellation fees.
+• Fare type: where there is a high degree of certainty of arrival or departure times, travellers must consider restricted fare types.
+Given the significantly discounted prices on offer for restricted fares when compared to flexible fares, the department is usually better off, in the long term, if travellers select restricted fares when it is highly unlikely that tickets will be changed at short notice.
+Where there is a possibility that a scheduled meeting will not proceed, or there is uncertainty around the time that a scheduled meeting may conclude, travellers must consider whether the additional cost of flexible fares outweighs the cost of possible changes or cancellation fees or the benefit of a potentially more efficient use of the traveller’s time.

-- Advance booking: in order to benefit from the available best price of the day, domestic travel should be booked at least 2 weeks in advance and overseas travel should be booked at least 3 weeks in advance, where possible.
+• Advance booking: in order to benefit from the available best price of the day, travel within Australia and to New Zealand should be booked at least 2 weeks in advance and international travel should be booked at least 3 weeks in advance, where possible.

 6.1.1 Approved airlines

 The Victorian Government has access to discounted rates with a wide range of airlines.
 It is advised that these carriers are used when flying on official business and where this meets travel requirements.
-Contact the TMSC for a preferred-carriers list.
-The TMSC will provide fare comparison services through its online booking tool and the consulting services offered.
+Contact Corporate Travel Management (CTM) for a preferred-carriers list.
+CTM will provide fare comparison services and the consulting services offered.
+Refer to the Schools Travel – SPC Registration GuideExternal Link for CTM’s contact details.

-Schools-based travellers may use alternative channels to source and book their travel requirements in line with the best price of the day guidelines, but the use of the TMSC is recommended.
+Schools-based travellers may use alternative channels to source and book their travel requirements in line with the best price of the day guidelines, but the use of CTM is recommended.

-Travellers should not drive a vehicle under conditions in which fatigue is likely to arise.
-Day trips are preferred and travel should be arranged where possible to avoid overnight stays in the location that the traveller is visiting.
+Travellers must not drive a vehicle under conditions in which fatigue is likely to arise.
+Day trips are preferred, and travel should be arranged where possible to avoid overnight stays in the location that the traveller is visiting.
+Refer to the department’s Work-Related Driving policy.

-As a rule of thumb, Intra-state air travel should only be used where all other transport options exceed 2 hours, one way.
+As a rule of thumb, air travel within Victoria and its border communities must only be used when all other transport options exceed 2 hours, one way.

-If schools elect to use the TMSC, all travel within Australia and to New Zealand must be booked via the TMSC’s online booking tool.
-Travellers must select the cheapest carrier offering flights suitable to government needs, in line with the best price of the day policy and subject to paragraph 6.1.
+If schools elect to use CTM, all travel within Australia and to New Zealand must be booked via CTM’S offline booking team.
+Refer to the Schools Travel – SPC Registration GuideExternal Link for CTM’s contact details.
+Travellers must select the cheapest carrier offering flights suitable to the department’s needs, in line with the best price of the day policy and subject to section 6.1.

-Inter-state air travel of 3 hours or less must be in economy.
+Interstate air travel and travel to New Zealand of 3 hours or less must be in economy.
 Business class is permitted for trips that exceed 3 hours (from origin airport to destination airport).

 6.1.4 International air travel

 International travel may be booked in economy, premium economy or business class.
-No international air travel is to be undertaken unless demonstrated that appropriate representation could not have been made by DET representatives in the destination country (if applicable) and/or via teleconference.
+All business class travel must be adequately justified in the travel application.
+No international air travel is to be undertaken unless it is demonstrated that appropriate representation could not have been made by DE representatives in the destination country (if applicable) or via teleconference or videoconference.

-The TMSC has negotiated competitive rates for travel to all International destinations with a range of airlines.
-If schools elect to use the TMSC, travellers travelling internationally for business purposes must use one of these airlines.
-The TMSC’s travel consultants will outline the carriers’ options for each itinerary.
+CTM has negotiated competitive rates for travel to all international destinations with a range of airlines.
+If schools elect to use CTM, school-based staff travelling internationally for business purposes must use one of these airlines.
+CTM’s travel consultants will outline the carriers’ options for each itinerary.

 6.1.5 Frequent flyer points and airline/hotel lounges

-Travellers must not accumulate frequent flyer or other reward points when travelling on government business.
+Travellers must not accumulate frequent flyer or other reward points when travelling on department business.

 Frequent flyer schemes or similar loyalty programs have the potential to influence the choice of travel supplier for official travel and undermine the ‘best price of the day’ principle.
-The use of benefits derived from these programs may create reputational risks for the Victorian Government.
+The use of benefits derived from these programs may create reputational risks for the department.

 The reimbursement of costs associated with airline or hotel lounge membership must be approved in writing by the secretary.